Skip to content

 JuryBinder expects the questionnaire in a standard tabular layout:

-• Row 1: Question headers (e.g., "Q1: Where do you live?", "Q2: Occupation")
+• Row 1: Question headers (for example, "Q1: Where do you live?", "Q2: Occupation")

 • First column: Juror seat number or name